webqit/oohtml/README.md

 + **Scoped/Quantum Scripts**.
 This feature is an extension of [Quantum JS](https://github.com/webqit/quantum-js).
 While the main OOHTML build is based on the main Quantum JS APIs, a companion "OOHTML Lite" build is also available based on the [Quantum JS Lite](https://github.com/webqit/quantum-js#quantum-js-lite) edition.
 The trade-off is in the execution timing of `<script quantum></script>` and `<script scoped></script>` elements: being "synchronous/blocking" with the former, and "asynchronous/non-blocking" with the latter!
 (See [`async`/`defer`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attributes).)

-    Of the two, the "OOHTML Lite" edition is the recommend option (as used above) for faster load times unless there's a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), in which case you'd need the main OOHTML build:
+    Of the two, the "OOHTML Lite" edition is the recommend option on web pages (as used above) for faster load times unless there's a requirment to emulate the [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed) of classic scripts, in which case you'd need the main OOHTML build:

     ```html
     <head>